Italy court rules assisted suicide not always a crime

 "I feel like I'm in a cage.
 I would like to choose to die without suffering," Antoniani wrote to Italian President Sergio Mattarella before his death in Switzerland.

-A Milan court is trying Cappato on the charge of "instigating or assisting suicide", but asked the Constitutional Court to clarify the current law.
-He is likely to be acquitted following the Constitutional Court's decision.
+A Milan court is trying Capatto on the charge of "instigating or assisting suicide", but asked the Constitutional Court to clarify the current law.

 © 2019 AFP